 Getting started with the PythonOperator in Airflow

-Let’s start by looking at the following very short DAG
+Let’s start by looking at the following very simple DAG

 The DAG “python_dag” is composed of two tasks: